 What it shows: The wave nature of light limits our ability to see the very small.
 Application of the Rayleigh limit of resolution tells us that the size of the smallest objects one can resolve under a microscope is approximately equal to the wavelength of light.
-Read more about Microscope Resolution
+The optical limits of a microscope are demonstrated as one attempts to resolve 1 μm diameter spheres (about twice the wavelength of light) — one sees spots of light surrounded by diffraction rings rather than sharply defined spheres, similar to the 3rd image (from: Cagnet/Francon/Thrierr, Atlas of Optical… Read more about Microscope Resolution

 Inspired by Richard Feynman's story in his 1985 book (pp 63-65), Surely You're Joking Mr. Feynman, the demonstration answers the question "which direction does a lawn sprinkler spin if water enters the nozzle rather than being expelled from the nozzle?"
 The reverse sprinkler spins in the opposite direction of a "normal" sprinkler.
 "Dissipative effects" has been the hand-waving reason for the past 30 years, but the real reason why it spins in the reverse direction is far from obvious (see Comments, below).
-Read more about Reverse Sprinkler
+It turns out that a sprinkler designed to be "truly… Read more about Reverse Sprinkler

 The Coriolis force is a pseudo force existing in a frame that rotates with constant angular velocity to a reference frame.
 It acts on a body moving in the rotating frame to deflect its motion sideways.
 Here the audience sits in the reference frame, while two volunteers on a rotating platform experience the coriolis force by trying to basket a volleyball.